IBM/elasticsearch-kibana-codeengine/README.md

    The `terraform.tfvars` document contains variables that you might want to keep secret so it is ignored by the GitHub repository.

+> Note that Kibana runs with `ELASTICSEARCH_SSL_VERIFICATIONMODE` set to `none`, so although the traffic between Kibana and Elasticsearch is encrypted, the Elasticsearch service is not verified against the CA certificate provided by IBM Databases for Elasticsearch credentials.

 3. Install the infrastructure with the following command:

    ```sh